 As a result of the partners' work and investment, Fitzsimons now hosts both the University of Colorado Anschutz Medical Campus and Fitzsimons Life Science District.
-It is served by two rail transit stations.
-Shuttle service completes first- and last-mile connections for destinations within Fitzsimons.
+By the end of 2016, it will be served by two rail transit stations.
+Shuttle service will help complete first- and last-mile connections for destinations within Fitzsimons.
 The importance of such access goes beyond those seeking the center's health services to the tens of thousands of employment opportunities the medical facilities offer.